converged-computing/flux-mcp-server/README.md

 ### Todo

 - [x] Fastmcp endpoint serving Flux MCP functions
-- [ ] Handle should receive events and write to database
+- [x] Handle should receive events and write to database
-- [ ] Database should be interface (and flexible to different ones)
+- [x] Database should be interface (and flexible to different ones)
   - sqlalchemy
 - [ ] Auth should also be interface with different backends
   - Most basic is "none" that just uses the Flux handle.
   - Next is simple token, should be implemented as middleware of fastmcp
   - Then OAuth2
   - Then (custom) something with passing OAuth2-like to submit as a Flux user.
-- [ ] Example: user manually submits a job, can query database for state
+- [x] Example: user manually submits a job, can query database for state
 - [ ] Example: Agent submits work, and can find state later.
-- Migrate to container, then Flux Operator / Kubernetes service.
+- [ ] Migrate to container, then Flux Operator / Kubernetes service.
+- [ ] Tests in CI and automated build.

 ## License